 We reckon getting a good night’s sleep is a key part of a great holiday!
 A lot of thought goes into choosing where you’ll stay and we listen closely to feedback.
-We mix and match a bit, generally with laid-back luxury lodgings on most trips, with a night or two in back-country huts (Kiwi Classic), or camping when we’re *really* in the boonies (Kiwi Classic and Short South), when the location warrants it.
+We mix and match a bit, generally with laid-back luxury lodgings on most trips, with a night or two in back-country huts (Kiwi Classic), or camping when we’re really in the boonies (Kiwi Classic and Pure South), when the location warrants it.
 If having a private ensuite each night is important to you, our World Heritage Walking Tour has you staying in laid-back luxury lodgings throughout.
 You’ll have a private ensuite bathroom every night on the World Heritage Walking Tour, with the exception of a single night in a fully serviced lodge in a remote corner of Fiordland National Park.
 It’s not quite roughing it as the lodge has hot showers, a drying room and a full kitchen and bar, but bathrooms are shared (separate for men and women) that night.

 All of our trips focus on giving you the best and most authentic experiences available but rest assured we never take our eye off the ball when it comes to your comfort.
 We also avoid rushed mornings and always try to make sure you start every day peacefully wherever we wake up.